2sync

 ⚠️ Be cautious: Publicly available calendars can reveal sensitive details if not configured properly.

-• Marking events as private: Even if someone has access to “See all event details,” you can mark individual events as private.
-Private events show as busy blocks on your calendar without revealing information—helpful in collaborative calendars that occasionally contain personal entries.
+• Mark events as private: Even with "See all event details" access, private events show only as busy blocks.
+Useful for collaborative calendars that occasionally contain personal entries.

-• Revoking or adjusting permissions: You can return to the calendar’s sharing settings at any time to update, change, or remove a person’s permission level.
+• Revoke or adjust anytime: Return to the calendar's sharing settings to update, change, or remove a person's permission level.

 Why share your Google Calendar?